 What is Hair Loss?

 It’s impossible to know how much hair you’ve lost on any given day.
-You could be losing more than the normal amount if you see hair clumps in your brush or lots of hair in the drain.
+You could lose more than the usual amount if you see hair clumps in your brush or lots of hair in the drain.
 You may also see thinning areas of hair or even baldness.

 Hair Loss Characteristics

 Signs of hair loss vary between adults and children, but everyone can see more hair gathering in the drain, brush or comb.